Pukapukan language: Vowels

-In Pukapukan it is safe to say that every syllable ends with a vowel, every vowel is pronounced, and there are no diphthongal sounds.
+In Pukapukan, every syllable ends with a vowel, every vowel is pronounced, and there are no diphthongal sounds.

 Grammar

 Basic word order

 Pukapukan uses the two distinctive word orders of verb–subject–object and verb-object-subject, although it is clear that VSO is used more commonly.
 Adjectives always follow their nouns in Pukapukan.
 Waka- is often used as a causative prefix in Austronesian languages, but in Pukapukan it has various functionalities.
 Due to Rarotongan influence, waka- is shortened to aka-, whereas waka- is seen to be more formal.

 Nouns prefixed by waka- become verbs with similar meanings: